-This Council hosts the shared service agreements with Redditch Borough Council and Bromsgrove District Council for North Worcestershire Economic Development and Regeneration, North Worcestershire Water Management and North Worcestershire Civil Contingencies and Resilience.
+The shared service agreements with Redditch Borough Council and Bromsgrove District Council for North Worcestershire Economic Development and Regeneration, previously hosted by the council, was terminated on 30th June 2024.

-The Council also partners with Bromsgrove District Council who host Building Control, Redditch Borough Council as host authority for payroll services and Wychavon District Council who provide a car park administration service for penalty charge notices.
+The council hosts the North Worcestershire Water Management and North Worcestershire Civil Contingencies and Resilience shared services and also partners with Bromsgrove District Council who host Building Control, Redditch Borough Council as host authority for payroll services and Wychavon District Council who provide a car park administration service for penalty charge notices.